Questions Parents

 We also serve children with special needs ages 3 months through 5 years.

 Standard enrollment documents include your child's birth certificate, immunization records, and a current physical examination from your pediatrician.
-Additional forms — including emergency contact information, medical authorization, and a signed enrollment agreement — will be provided during the enrollment process.
+Additional forms, including emergency contact information, medical authorization, and a signed enrollment agreement, will be provided during the enrollment process.

 We'll give you a complete checklist at the time of enrollment so nothing is missed.

 Your child's safety is our highest priority.
-Our center maintains controlled access — only authorized adults on your pickup list may collect your child.
+Our center maintains controlled access.
+Only authorized adults on your pickup list may collect your child.
 All staff undergo thorough background screening before joining our team, and every classroom teacher holds current CPR and First Aid certification.

 We are a fully licensed Florida childcare facility, subject to regular inspections, and we strictly maintain state-required child-to-teacher ratios at all times.

-Yes — every single person who works at Countryside, from lead teachers to administrative staff, undergoes a comprehensive background check before they are permitted on site.
+Every single person who works at Countryside, from lead teachers to administrative staff, undergoes a comprehensive background check before they are permitted on site.
 This is a non-negotiable requirement, not a formality.
 We take the trust you place in us very seriously.

 Your child will only be released to individuals listed on your authorized pickup form.
 Anyone not on that list will be unable to collect your child, regardless of their relationship to you.
-If someone new needs to pick up your child, you must notify us in advance — verbal or written authorization is required.
+If someone new needs to pick up your child, you must notify us in advance.
+Verbal or written authorization is required.

 If there are any custody agreements or court orders that affect pickup, please provide copies at enrollment so we can honor them properly.

-We have written emergency procedures for a range of situations — medical incidents, fire, severe weather, and lockdown.
+We have written emergency procedures for a range of situations: medical incidents, fire, severe weather, and lockdown.
 Staff are trained on these procedures regularly.
 In the event of a medical emergency, we will contact you immediately and call 911 if necessary.
 Our teachers are CPR and First Aid certified so that someone is always ready to act.

-Yes — parents are always welcome to visit during school hours.
+Parents are always welcome to visit during school hours.
 We believe an open-door policy is an important part of building trust.
 That said, we ask that you check in at the front when you arrive, as unannounced classroom visits during structured learning time can be disruptive for the children.
 We're happy to arrange a comfortable way for you to observe.

 Yes.
 Countryside Early Learning Center is a fully licensed Florida childcare facility (License #C11MD1586), meeting all state requirements for health, safety, staffing ratios, and programming.
 We are subject to regular unannounced inspections and take compliance seriously.
 You can view our license and inspection history through the Florida Department of Children and Families.